We’ve all been there.

-These fees are also known as international fees or international transaction fees, and the name and rate attached to these fees changes according to the card issuer.
+These fees are also known as international fees or international transaction fees, and the name and rate attached to these fees change according to the card issuer.

 Ranging between under half a percent to over a percent, these fees can really add up — especially when stacked on top of other interchange and processing fees.

-An International service assessment (ISA) fee is an international processing fee charged by VISA to merchants whenever a customer chooses to use a credit card or debit card issued by a bank outside of the United States.
-MasterCard, Discover, and American Express also have similar international fees.
+An International service assessment (ISA) fee is a processing fee charged by Visa to merchants whenever a customer chooses to use a credit or debit card issued by a bank outside of the United States.
+MasterCard, Discover, and American Express have similar international fees.

 While interchange rates are always charged on international transactions and range between 1-2%, international service fees are additional fees on top of the interchange rates.

 Visa and other cardmember associations/issuing banks set the rates, and they are the same for everyone.
 This isn’t based on a per-country rate, per transaction rate, or per business rate.
 ISA fees are charged when an international transaction occurs, regardless of the circumstances.

 Many processors separate international fees from your normal interchange fees on your statement, but if they don’t you can estimate that any international transaction will cost you between 2-3% plus whatever your payment processor normally charges per transaction.

 When are international service fees charged?

 International service fees have to do with the relationship between the acquiring bank (the bank the business or merchant account is associated with) and the issuing bank (the card-issuing bank on the customer side.